Sally, an 8-month-old puppy, tears up €1,500 in banknotes: her master, Grégory, “takes leave” to go to the National Bank of Belgium

 A lack of vigilance that leads him to question himself: “Will I be able to find a solution to get my money back?”
 At first, Grégory took out his sticky paper to reconstitute the tickets as much as possible.
 “It was a real puzzle.
 I spent the evening there.
 Some were more or less complete and others more badly damaged.
 I suspected that I was not going to be able to use them in this state.“.

 With his loot damaged, Grégory inquired with his bank: “I was told that I had to go to the National Bank of Belgium.
 The problem is that there is only one counter and it is in Brussels.
 I live in Liege.
-My bank could take care of the procedure, but it was going to take several weeks.
+My bank might take care of the procedure, but it was going to take several weeks.
 So I took my leave and went myself to Brussels“.

 Exchange torn banknotes: “More than 50% of the ticket must exist”

 In Belgium, only the National Bank (BNB) can carry out an immediate money exchange, but beware, under several conditions.
 Geert Sciot, spokesperson for the BNB, explains them to us: “First, the deterioration of the note must be unintentional.
 Then, it is also necessary that more than 50% of the ticket exists.
-This criterion is very important because otherwise the person could come and exchange their ticket twice.”
+This criterion is very important because otherwise the person might come and exchange their ticket twice.”

 Grégory, in his misfortune, ticked all the boxes.
 “Except that my tickets were too replenished.
 They therefore had to be thoroughly checked.
 A verification of at least 10 working days”.